gndec-yjs/BMT/Contents/Unit_1.md

 ## 1.2 Classification of Materials

-Building materials can be classified based on various factors such as usage, origin, structural role, and behavior.
+Building materials can be classified based on various factors such as usage, origin, structural role, and behaviour.

 ### 1.2.1 Based on Engineering Purpose